-The Red Siskin’s Specialists and Aviculturists Network (ReSSAN)
+The Red Siskin Specialists and Aviculturists Network (ReSSAN)

-What is the Red Siskin’s Specialists and Aviculturists Network (ReSSAN)
+What is the Red Siskin Specialists and Aviculturists Network (ReSSAN)

-The Red Siskin’s Specialists and Aviculturists Network (ReSSAN) (Red de Especialistas y Avicultores Amigos del Cardenalito (REAAC), in Spanish) is a participative network composed by specialists, aviculturists and scientific community.
-It focuses on the exchange of experiences, validation of protocols and creating joint solutions that favor the operation of the Red Siskin Conservation Center; As a strategy that promotes the conservation of wild populations, the network members advice and experiences will help to increase the efficiency of a captive breeding program for eventual reintroduction of the bird in nature.
+The Red Siskin Specialists and Aviculturists Network (ReSSAN) (Red de Especialistas y Avicultores Amigos del Cardenalito (REAAC), in Spanish) is a participatory network of specialists, aviculturists and scientists.
+It focuses on the exchange of experiences, validation of protocols and creation of joint solutions that support the successful operation of the Red Siskin Conservation Center.
+As a strategy that promotes the conservation of wild populations, ReSSAN provides advice and experiences to help increase the efficiency of a captive breeding program for eventual reintroduction of the bird in nature.

-- Reducing the threats: Halter the extraction rate over wild red siskins populations.
+- Reduce threats: Halt the extraction rate of wild red siskins.

-- The first meeting of the ReSSAN was carried out in November 2019, in the city of Valencia-Venezuela.
-In the event participated national aviculturists with a recognized trajectory among their colleagues like Mascia, Enrique Azuaje, Oswaldo Romero, Antonio Meza and Dr. Carlos Luis Ortega.
-On behalf of the RSI were present Arlene Cardozo and Miguel Arvelo
+- The first meeting of the ReSSAN was held in November 2019, in the city of Valencia-Venezuela.
+In the event national aviculturists with a recognized trajectory among their colleagues participated.
+These included Mascia, Enrique Azuaje, Oswaldo Romero, Antonio Meza and Dr. Carlos Luis Ortega.
+On behalf of the RSI, Arlene Cardozo and Miguel Arvelo participated also.

-- In July 2019, less than a month after the Conservation Center was inaugurated, we received the cession of red siskins as a contribution to establishing the founder birds.
+- In July 2019, less than a month after the Conservation Center was inaugurated, we received the first voluntary surrender of red siskins.
+This aligned participants with the law, and contributed to establishing the founder birds.

-- We received the visit from ReSSAN members to the Conservation Center who shared their experiences in breeding practices and their knowledge about the species.
+- ReSSAN members first visited the Red Siskin Conservation Center (RSCC) who shared their experiences in breeding practices and their knowledge about the species.

-- ReSSAN members advised to the RSCC bird curator, Leonel Ovalle-Moleiro, to begin the 2020 breeding season.
+- In 2020, ReSSAN members provided advice to the RSCC bird curator, Leonel Ovalle-Moleiro, to begin the first attempted 2020 breeding season.